lalrpop/lalrpop/doc/src/tutorial/008_error_recovery.md

 as this is not something that LALRPOP does by itself so we add a `Vec` storing the errors we found during parsing.
 Since the result of `!` contains a token, error recovery requires that tokens can be cloned.
-We need to replace the begin "grammer" line of the LALRPOP file with this:
+We need to replace the begin "grammar" line of the LALRPOP file with this:

 ```
 grammar<'err>(errors: &'err mut Vec<ErrorRecovery<usize, Token<'input>, &'static str>>);